History of the New York Jets: Search for success (1990–1996): Coslet, Carroll and Kotite eras

 After a strong performance by rookie quarterback Browning Nagle in the team's 5–0 1992 preseason, Coslet promoted him to the starting lineup.
 Despite throwing for a total of 366 yards against the Atlanta Falcons in the opener, then the second-highest yardage total for a quarterback making his NFL debut, the team lost 20–17; the Jets lost their first four games.
 Wide receiver Al Toon retired on November 27, 1992, having suffered the ninth concussion of his career earlier in the season.
 Two days later, defensive end Dennis Byrd collided with teammate Scott Mersereau when Chiefs quarterback Dave Krieg stepped forward in the pocket as the two players were about to sandwich him.
 Mersereau managed to walk away and continue his career with New York, but Byrd suffered a fracture to his C-5 vertebra that left him partially paralyzed.
 Inspired by Byrd's persistent high spirits, New York traveled to Buffalo the following week and defeated the AFC champion Bills.
 The Jets finished the season 4–12.

-Prior to the 1993 season, the Jets obtained Bengals quarterback Boomer Esiason, who had worked with Coslet in Cincinnati.
+Before the 1993 season, the Jets obtained Bengals quarterback Boomer Esiason, who had worked with Coslet in Cincinnati.
 Steinberg signed veteran safety Ronnie Lott to shore up the defense.
 O'Brien's career with the Jets ended with an offseason trade to the Green Bay Packers, and running back Freeman McNeil retired after twelve seasons.
 The Jets suffered another December collapse: they lost four of their last five to finish 8–8.
 The Jets would have made the playoffs by winning their last game, but were shut out at the Astrodome by the Oilers.
 Following the season, Steinberg fired Coslet and replaced him with defensive coordinator Pete Carroll.